Who runs this place, anyway?

 What’s Must-read Monthly Monday?

-A round-up post for the past month (or whatever time period is covered) plus some nice reads (mostly anime/manga-related, although there may also be blogging-related ones as well) from around the internet.
+A round-up post for the past month (or whatever time period is covered) plus some nice reads (mostly anime/manga-related, although there may also be blogging-related or more miscellaneous ones as well) from around the internet.

 What about other posts?